 Plans & Pricing

 If you're like most attorneys, you spend a lot of time typing – emails to clients, briefs, pleadings, law firm administrative tasks, and more emails.
-Throughout all this typing, we are often repeating the same phrases over a day or week.
+Through all the typing, we are often repeating the same phrases over a day or week.
 But what if there was a way to save yourself from all that repetitive typing?

 Easy intake and document automation to auto-populate your templates.